Azure/ms-rest-nodeauth/migrate-to-identity-v2.md

 ## Compatible with ms-rest-js

-Since `@azure/ms-rest-nodeauth` is generally used to authenticate clients compatible with `@azure/ms-rest-js`, we have been working to adapt `@azure/ms-rest-js-` to be compatible with `@azure/identity` credentials.
+Since `@azure/ms-rest-nodeauth` is generally used to authenticate clients compatible with `@azure/ms-rest-js`, we have been working to adapt `@azure/ms-rest-js-` packages to be compatible with `@azure/identity` credentials.
 Today, you can pass any `@azure/identity` credential to a `ServiceClient` and the authentication will work as usual:

 ```diff
 - import { AzureCliCredential } from "@azure/ms-rest-nodeauth";